-In 2014 and 2015, the company paid off a total of EUR 1,610,590 thousand using the proceeds from the sale of Mediaset España, DTS and the increase in capital subscribed by Consorcio Transportista Occher, S.A. de
+From that moment, the company paid off a total of EUR 1,751,385 thousand using the proceeds from the sale of Mediaset España, DTS and the increases in capital subscribed by Consorcio Transportista Occher, S.A. de C.V. and International Media Group, Sá.r.l.
+Additionally, during 2016 financial debt was reduced by EUR 100,742 thousand due to the issuance of mandatorily convertible bonds into newly issued ordinary shares of Prisa through conversion of financial debt of the company.

-C.V.
-These operations allowed the Group to fulfill in advance commitments of debt reduction included in the refinancing agreement at 31 December 2015, in such a way that the next relevant financial commitment is to fall due in 2018, when Tranche 2 falls due.
+These operations allowed the Group to fulfill in advance commitments of debt reduction included in the refinancing agreement at December 31, 2015, in such a way that the next relevant financial commitment is to fall due in 2018, when Tranche 2 falls due for a total amount of EUR 956,512 thousand.